 Protection isn’t just our product

 It’s our passion.
 That’s why Zurich employees give beyond expectations.
-Since 2012, our employees have volunteered the equivalent of nearly 80 years of work weeks* to nonprofits that align with our vision and values, including our six core charities, the disaster resilience nonprofit SBP, and nearly 400 local nonprofits.
-Over two years, our employees gave $1.3 million during workplace fundraisers and our annual A Time for Giving campaign.
+Since 2012, our employees have volunteered 195,833 hours to nonprofits that align with our vision and values, including our six core charities, the disaster resilience nonprofit SBP, and nearly 400 local nonprofits.
+Since 2012, our employees have given $2.4 million during workplace fundraisers and our annual A Time for Giving campaign.
 Our matching gift program doubled that sum.

 A meeting of missions, muscle and minds: SBP